AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/adls-gen2.md

 ### Scheduling

-In the **[!UICONTROL Scheduling]** step, you can [set up the export schedule](/help/destinations/ui/activate-batch-profile-destinations.md#scheduling) for your [!DNL Google Cloud Storage] destination and you can also [configure the name of your exported files](/help/destinations/ui/activate-batch-profile-destinations.md#file-names).
+In the **[!UICONTROL Scheduling]** step, you can [set up the export schedule](/help/destinations/ui/activate-batch-profile-destinations.md#scheduling) for your [!DNL Azure Data Lake Storage Gen2] destination and you can also [configure the name of your exported files](/help/destinations/ui/activate-batch-profile-destinations.md#file-names).

 ### Map attributes and identities {#map}